 Bees and agriculture have a long relationship which is often a double-edged sword.
-On the one hand, bees are important pollinators for food and non-food crops and these provide food resources for bees.
+On the one hand, bee pollination is essential for many food and non-food crops and these provide food resources for bees.
 On the other hand, intense agriculture can pose risks to pollinators by habitat loss and pesticide use.

 Why are bees important for agriculture?

 About 75% of globally important crops depend on pollination services.
 According to the IPBES assessment on pollinators, pollination is responsible for an additional yield of 9%.

 It’s not only quantity: bee pollination improves also the quality of fruit.
 They are heavier, have less malformations and have a longer shelf-life.
 In some crops, the nutrient content is higher after bee pollination.